hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 * Establish Connection to a Store/API Service (perfect for adding logic inside componentDidMount/componentWillMount)
 * Control over Inputs passed to the composed component.
 For example adding, restricting, and transforming the props that are being passed to the wrapped component.
 * Intercept Rendering/Component Lifecycle Methods of wrapped component
-* Modify CSS of wrapped component
+* Add CSS styling to wrapped component

 ---
-One of the articles, ()[], divides HOCs to 2 types:
+One of the articles: [HOCs in depth](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e), divides HOCs to 2 geneal types:

 1. Props Proxy: The HOC manipulates the props being passed to the WrappedComponent.
 2. Inheritance Inversion: The HOC extends the WrappedComponent.

-We will mostly focus on Props Proxy HOCs, and only touch briefly on Inheritance Inversion HOCs.
+We will mostly focus on Props Proxy HOCs, and only introduce the Inheritance Inversion HOCs.
 ---

 ### Props Proxy HOCS Examples